On-Demand Course

 Instructor Kitty Martz

-Advocate and educator, Kitty Martz, CGRM, CGAC-II, MBA is the Executive Director of Voices of Problem Gambling Recovery in Portland, Oregon and president of the Oregon Council on Problem Gambling.
-As a person with lived experience in gambling harm, Ms. Martz is a Certified Gambling Recovery Mentor and also Certified Gambling Addiction Counselor II, longstanding SMART Recovery facilitator, Advanced Grief Recovery Method Specialist and she is trained by The Beck Institute Cognitive Behavioral Therapy in suicide prevention.
-Kitty works directly with peers to support their gambling recovery, develops curriculums, establishes procedural frameworks, and offers funny and engaging training seminars on a national level.
-Her passion is participating in the evolution of legislative policies as they relate to mitigating publicly operated gambling harm.
-She can be reached at www.vpgr.net.
+Kitty Martz, CGRM, CGAC-II, MBA is an advocate and educator, serving as Executive Director of Voices of Problem Gambling Recovery in Portland, Oregon, and President of the Board of Directors for Oregon Council on Problem Gambling.
+With lived experience in gambling harms, she is a Certified Gambling Recovery Mentor and Certified Gambling Addiction Counselor II, a longtime SMART Recovery facilitator, and an Advanced Grief Recovery Method Specialist trained by the Beck Institute in CBT-based suicide prevention.
+Kitty supports peer recovery, develops curricula, delivers state and national trainings, and advances policy to mitigate gambling-related harm.
+Learn more at www.vpgr.net.

 Pricing